 '''

 from pylinac.cheese import CheesePhantomBase

 class SwissCheesePhantom(CheesePhantomBase):

 model = "Swiss Cheese Phantom"

 generally this is just the radius of a normal ROI

 air_bubble_radius_mm = 14

 This is the radius in mm to a "ring" of ROIs that is used for localization.

-→and roll determination.
+\rightarrow and roll determination.

-Generally speaking, set the value to the ring that contains the highest ROI.
+Generally speaking, set the value to the ring that contains the highest ROL.

-→HUs.

-'''

-'''
+\rightarrowHUs.

 localization_radius = 110

 minimum number of images that should be in the dataset

 min_num_images = 10

 the radius of the phantom itself

 catphan_radius_mm = 150

 set this to the module we just created above

 module_class = SwissModule

-Optional: for the best type inference when using an IDE, set this as well to
+Optional: for the best type inference when using an IDE, set this as well to.

+(continues on next page)

+'''

+'''

-othe new module.
+→ the new module.
 Note it's only a type annotation!!

 module: SwissModule

 '''